kallu/aws-iam-boundary/01_SETUP/README.md

 ### Lab setup

-Open the Cloudformation console and start creating a new stack.
+* Open the Cloudformation console and start creating a new stack.
 If you don't yet have any stacks on your account in given region this is how the console will look.
 Click "Create Stack" to move forward ...

 ![Create a new Cloudformation stack](images/01-create-stack.png)

-Check "Template is ready" & "Upload a template file".
+* Check "Template is ready" & "Upload a template file".
 Then "Choose file", select [iamboundary.yaml](./iamboundary.yaml) and click "Next" to move forward ...

 ![Select Cloudformation template](images/02-select-template.png)

-Give a new for the stack you are about to createi and click "Next" to move forward ...
+* Give a new for the stack you are about to createi and click "Next" to move forward ...

 **Note:** While stack names are region specific this stack will create IAM user and group, and name them based on your stack name.
 Because IAM entities are global, you can not create multiple stacks, into different regions, using the same stack name from this template.

 ![Provide a new for the new stack](images/03-stack-name.png)

-You don't need to setup any options for the stack.
+* You don't need to setup any options for the stack.
 Scroll down and click "Next" to move forward ...

 ![Stack Options](images/04-options.png)

-On review step, remember to acknowledge stack might (it will) create IAM resources with custom names.
-Then you are ready to click "Submit" and start stack build ...
+* On review step, remember to acknowledge stack might (it will) create IAM resources with custom names.
+Now you are ready to click "Submit" and start stack build ...

 ![Review and submit](images/05-review.png)

-Wait until the stack has "CREATE_COMPLETE" -status.
+* Wait until the stack has "CREATE_COMPLETE" -status.

 ![Wait until stack is built](images/06-wait-for-complete.png)

-After the stack has been created, check "Output" -tab and note the ARN for Credentials.
+* After the stack has been created, check "Output" -tab and note the ARN for Credentials.

 ![See the outputs](images/07-outputs.png)

-Open AWS Secrets Manager -console and find the secret created from the Cloudformation stack.
+* Open AWS Secrets Manager -console and find the secret created from the Cloudformation stack.
 Click the link to view details ...

 ![Open AWS Secret Manager console](images/08-secrets-manager.png)

-Scroll down to "Secret value" and click "Retrieve secret value" to reveal the IAM username and password.
+* Scroll down to "Secret value" and click "Retrieve secret value" to reveal the IAM username and password.

 ![Secret details](images/09-secret.png)

-Username will be derived from the stackname, e.g. `walled-garden-lab-user`, and password is a random string.
+* Username will be derived from the stackname, e.g. `walled-garden-lab-user`, and password is a random string.
 The User in below screenshot doesn't exists any longer so don't waste your time trying to find which account it is for ;-)

 ![Revealed username and password](images/10-revealed.png)

 ### Lab cleanup

-After you have done the lab, clean-up the setup by selecting the stack from Cloudformation console and clicking "Delete" ...
+* After you have done the lab, clean-up the setup by selecting the stack from Cloudformation console and clicking "Delete" ...

 ![Select stack to be deleted](images/11-delete.png)

-And wait until stack deletion has been completed.
+* And wait until stack deletion has been completed.

 ![Wait until stack deletion is completed](images/12-delete-progress.png)